VdszHun/VdszHun/README.md

 - **JavaScript**
 - **Ubuntu Linux**.

-I will study **SQL** in a year.
+I will study **SQL** in a few months.
 I studied and used **Discord.js** on my own.
 I use **Cisco Packet Tracer** for learning how Networks work.
-I used **Bootstrap** in the past, as well as had a few classes about **Debian Linux**.
+I stuided and used **Bootstrap** in the past.
+I had a few classes about **Debian Linux**, but my knowledge of that is nowhere near as of Ubuntu Linux.

-Currently I only use GitHub to just report bugs and share ideas on a Minecraft server, while also coding my own Discord bot, which uses Discord.js.
+***Currently I only use GitHub to just report bugs and share ideas on a Minecraft server, while also coding my own Discord bot, which uses Discord.js.

 Last updated on: *08.
-17. 2022.*
+30. 2022.*
 Using **US** format.

 It is not recommended to fork this repository, since this is a personal repo.